Sandiway

 Sandiway is the home of Blakemere Village, which has shops set in and around an Edwardian stable block with cobbled courtyard.
 The centre has an indoor and outdoor children's play area as well as a restaurant, falconry and craft workshop.

-Sandiway has cross-roads where the A49 crosses the A556 at the Shell service station.
+Sandiway has cross-roads where the A49 crosses the A556 at the Shell service station, also known as The Toll Bar, presumably from an ancient charge for using the road.